OCSInventory-NG/.github/profile/README.md

 - CVE inventory
 - Green IT

-This decision has been made because we need to rework these features thoroughly to provide you with the best experience.
+This decision has been made because we need to rework these features thoroughly to provide you the best experience.

 We are excited to see you try the next OCS Inventory version and its new UI and features.
 </p>
 <br />

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Add your changes: `git add folder/file1.php`
-4. Commit your changes: `git commit -m 'Add some feature'`
-5. Push to the branch: `git push origin my-new-feature`
-6. Submit a pull request!

 ## License